valenciac/valenciac.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an applied microeconomist with interests in labor economics.
-My research combines theoretical and empirical approaches to study how hiring decisions are made in a context of discrimination, to study if firms decide to use machinery more intensively or extensively as a response to increasing labor costs in the United States and to study how promotion decisions are made in the academic context.
+I am an Applied Economics PhD candidate at the University of Illinois at Urbana-Champaign.
+My research combines theoretical and empirical approaches to study topics in labor economics and migration policy.

+In my dissertation I study the following research questions:
+1) How do farmers respond to increasing labor costs to hire migrant workers?
+2) Can soft skills mitigate hiring discrimination?
+3) Are promotion decisions associated to demographic characteristics in the academic context?

-I will be in the 2025-2026 job market.
+I am on the 2025-2026 Job Market.

-Contact information:
-====
-cav5@illinois.edu
+Contact me at: cav5@illinois.edu